trinhlehainam/Isekaijitaku/Docker/manifests/kopia/README.md

 This document outlines the configuration and operational details for running Kopia using the provided `docker-compose.yml` file.

+## Important Limitation: Single Repository Only

+Kopia server does not currently support serving multiple repositories from a single server instance.
+Each Kopia server can only be connected to a single repository at a time.
+For more details and ongoing discussion, see the upstream issue: [kopia/kopia#2976](https://github.com/kopia/kopia/issues/2976).

 ## Prerequisites

 Ensure Docker and Docker Compose are installed.
 Create the following secret files in a `./secrets` subdirectory relative to the `docker-compose.yml`: